 Riddled with errors

 Ask any hiring manager about the single biggest problem with resumes, and the answer would simply be spelling and typing errors.
 In many cases, the sole cause for this issue is not reading your resume after your done writing it.
 Just like any professional document, editing, and proofreading the document is the final step in the writing process.
 Having a resume that is filled with spelling, grammar, and punctuation mistakes just show that it was hurriedly written.

-This can be prevented by proofreading your resume after you are satisfied with how it’s written.
+You can prevent this by proofreading your resume after the writing process has finished.
 We recommend taking a break, and returning to your resume in a few hours or so.
 When you sit down with your resume, it’s a good idea to change its font size and type, to force your mind to spot mistakes clearly.